Abeokuta: History

+Tourism

+Abeokuta's name already refers to several rock formations in the neighbourhood, especially Olumo Rock.
+Visitors should be aware that the rock has a spiritual significance and respectful behaviour is therefore strongly recommended.

+The Olusegun Obasanjo Presidential Library is another tourist destination in Abeokuta.
+(As a colonel in the Biafra War, Obasanjo carried out the decisive operation to defeat the secessionist region of Biafra, was later Chief of Staff under dictator Murtala Mohammed, escaped assassination by mistaken identity during a coup, became dictator himself, and led his country into democracy; was on death row under Sani Abacha and then democratically elected twice as the first president of the Fourth Republic, which still exists today.)
+The library is less a library than a museum about the eventful life of the general and politician.

+Climate

 Notable buildings

 Abeokuta was once surrounded by 18 miles of wall, and remnants of the historic wall still exist today.
 Ake, the traditional residence of the Alake, along with Centenary Hall (1930), are both in the Egba Alake's territory.
 There are secondary and primary schools and the University of Lagos Abeokuta Campus opened in 1984.
 This campus specializes in science, agriculture, and technology.
 This has since been changed to an independent full-fledged tertiary institution, Federal University of Agriculture, Abeokuta (FUNAAB) in 1988.

 The Green Legacy Resort is a large resort/hotel built by former president Olusegun Obasanjo and investors.
 The Olusegun Obasanjo Presidential Library (OOPL) is also located within the grounds of the resort.

-The Governor's office located at Oke-Mosan is also a notable building.
-The Federal University of Agriculture, Abeokuta (FUNAAB) located at Alabata road in Abeokuta is also one of the notable buildings in Abeokuta and one of the most beautiful public University campus in Nigeria.
+The governor's office located at Oke-Mosan is also a notable building.
+The Federal University of Agriculture, Abeokuta (FUNAAB), Federal College of Education, Osiele, are also notable locations in Abeokuta.